Beware the Ides of March

 What's the origin of the phrase 'Beware the Ides of March'?

-From Shakespeare's Julius Caesar, 1601.
-'Beware the Ides of March' is the soothsayer's message to Julius Caesar, warning of his death.
+The expression 'Beware the Ides of March' is first found in Shakespeare's Julius Caesar, 1601.
+The line is the soothsayer's message to Julius Caesar, warning of his death.

 The Ides of March didn't signify anything special in itself - this was just the usual way of saying "March 15th".
 The notion of the Ides being a dangerous date was purely an invention of Shakespeare's; each month has an Ides (often the 15th) and this date wasn't significant in being associated with death prior to 1601.